cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+12/25/2020

+Merry Christmas!

+Did a small San Pedro Riparian NCA access map for PointlessWaymarks.
+As per usual 'actual' use triggered some changes:
+ - JS is changed to use the MapBox https://github.com/mapbox/simplestyle-spec to style the GeoJson based on properties - I looked first at https://github.com/rowanwins/leaflet-simplestyle but since I don't want to change the overall style or use the MapBox maki icons https://github.com/mapbox/maki it seemed nicer to just write a little bit of code. (maki could be a revisit for sure - I am not sure how well covered outdoor interested are though - with maki in the mix leaflet-simplestyle may make more sense)
+ - I am still a bit puzzled about a smooth/efficient/pleasing way to create GeoJson like this - I like working in QGIS for all the power it has but I wonder...
+ - Added a title caption under the GeoJSon and Line maps - this is in large part to provide a link to the content page.
+ - Changed the email scheme for GeoJson/Point/Line maps from complete removal to linking.
+The link looks far from perfect atm sitting left aligned and alone but I think it is better than complete omission for now anyway.

+Wordpress - there is now a simple window to give very basic help importing from WordPress.
+Used code from https://github.com/bcwood/PressSharper which is forked from the defunct https://github.com/dreadwail/press_sharp pulling the code directly into the project.
+I know that at least with WordPress to WordPress imports the import helps pull in the referenced media library contents - I didn't do that here because I have tried to keep media out of Wordpress so don't have that particular problem (I remain happy with that decision - while putting media in WordPress lets WordPress do optimizations with the originals I still think that if media is your primary concern that you are going to want to curate, use and control that content seperately...).
+This may seem toy level simple but it is what I am using as I start working on converting HikeLemmon.com over to this software.

 12/19/2020

 Added ToEmail bracket code processing for the map bracket codes - it could be an interesting feature someday to take the map information and build a static image (both for email and maybe even as an option for the web - I like the leaflet maps but they are not as durable as the rest of the site...) at this point I am not actively working on that so for email the map codes are just removed.